Luxotick/2b-lc/README.md

 # 2b-lc
- 2b2t live chat built with mineflayer
+ 2b2t live chat and tab built with headless-mc